Dolce & Gabbana: Sports

-Dolce & Gabbana has designed the on-field attire for A.C.
-Milan since 2004.
-In addition to having their on-field uniforms designed by Dolce & Gabbana, A.C.
-Milan players also dress in team-issued Dolce & Gabbana attire when at official functions off the field.
-The duo also designed the off-field suits for the Italy national football team.
-In 2010, Dolce & Gabbana signed a three-year deal with the Chelsea F.C. to design and provide the club's on- and off-field uniforms and attire.
+Since 2004, Dolce&Gabbana has collaborated with A.C.
+Milan to design their on-field attire.
+Additionally, A.C.
+Milan players wear team-issued Dolce & Gabbana clothing for official functions off the field.
+The brand also created off-field suits for the Italy national football team.
+In 2010, a three-year agreement was reached between Dolce&Gabbana and Chelsea F.C. to provide the club's on- and off-field uniforms and attire, including outfits for female staff members.
 The deal included the creation of clothing for female staff members in addition to male staff members and the players themselves.
-The off-field outfits designed for the club included a dark blue suit featuring the lion symbol on the breast pocket.
-The designers also re-designed the club's director's lounge and main office reception area.
-Dolce & Gabbana were also the named sponsors of the Milano Thunder Italian Boxing Team.
+The off-field outfits consisted of a dark blue suit with the lion symbol on the breast pocket.
+In addition, the designers revamped the club's director's lounge and main office reception area.
+Dolce&Gabbana also served as sponsors for the Milano Thunder Italian Boxing Team.